-He made known to us the mystery of His will, according to His kind intention which He purposed in Him with a view to an administration ( $\partial i \kappa o \nu o \mu i \alpha$ ) suitable to the fullness of the times, that is, the summing up of all things in Christ, things in the heavens and things on the earth..."
+He made known to us the mystery of His will, according to His kind intention which He purposed in Him with a view to an administration ( $\sigma(\kappa\sigma\nu\sigma\mu(\alpha))$ suitable to the fullness of the times, that is, the summing up of all things in Christ, things in the heavens and things on the earth..."
 (NAU).

-Here is yet another administration when Christ will rule both heaven and earth in a yet future age (dispensation).
+Here is yet another administration when Christ will rule heaven and earth in a future age (dispensation).
 Revelation 20:1-6 provides the length of this age as 1000 years, so scholars have called this the millennial rule of Christ.
 The NIV translation "to be put into effect" literally is "an administration (oikonomia, KJV "dispensation") suitable to the fullness of the times" (NAU).

-Although not specifically referred to as a dispensation, Ephesians 2:15 notes that a key ministry of Christ was "abolishing in his flesh the law with its commandments and regulations."
-Thus, the law economy was done away with at the death of Christ (cf. Rom.
+Although not explicitly referred to as a dispensation, Ephesians 2:15 notes that a critical ministry of Christ was "abolishing in his flesh the law with its commandments and regulations."
+Thus, the law economy was abolished at Christ's death (cf. Rom.
 7:7).